-Introducing a paid-for subscription layer to Zafiri, placing a paywall before two types of content.
-1. “Directory” pages on where to run, swim, climb and cycle in cities around the world, starting with London, San Francisco, and Munich.
-2. “Trips” pages are orientated around an outstanding property, for training in more far-flung places.
-South-West U.S. for six weeks until mid-November (San Francisco, Los Angeles, Phoenix, Austin, TX) before Los Cabos for the remainder of the month.
-British Columbia for the start of the winter season, returning to London 19th December.
+Introducing a paid-for subscription layer to Zafiri, placing a paywall before two premium offerings.
+1. “City Guides” outline where to run, cycle and swim in cities around the world, starting with London, San Francisco, and Rome.
+2. “Trips” are training weekends away, typically near to a major city and orientated around an outstanding property.
+South-West U.S. for six weeks until mid-November (San Francisco, Los Angeles, Phoenix, Austin) before San José del Cabo (6th – 22nd November).
+Thereafter Mexico City (> 28th Nov.), Portland (> 1st Dec.), Seattle (> 8th Dec.), Vancouver, B.C. (> 14th Dec.) then finally San Francisco until 19th Dec. before returning to London for Christmas.

 Finally subscribed to Guardian and NYT.
 Learning Framer and screening websites for tiny usability issues.
 Posting several times a week at Zafiri, focusing on athlete interviews (training regimens).
 Competing in middle distance races (800m).
 Europe (London-Munich-Rome-Oslo) until 22nd September, then to New York before San Francisco from 27th September.